arcana-lab/gino/README.md

 ## Building and Installing

-To build and install NOELLE you need to configure it first, unless the [default configuration](config.default.cmake) is satisfactory.
+To build and install GINO you need to configure it first, unless the [default configuration](config.default.cmake) is satisfactory.
 From the root directory:
 ```
+source /path/to/noelle/enable   # make NOELLE available
 make menuconfig                 # to customize the installation
 make                            # set the number of jobs with JOBS=8 (default is 16)
 ```

 ## Testing